 6.1.
+Monitoring indicators

-Monitoring The initial proposal for monitoring indicators reflects the CSM ASLP in indicators terms of the foreseen actions by the different stakeholders and the associated impacts.
-Amendments would be foreseen once the CSM associated impacts.
-Amendments would be foreseen once the CSM ASLP is adopted: Number and types of occurrences reported at operator, national and European levels (information is assumed to be extracted from the ISS in order to determine statistical trends in reporting both in terms level and categories of events) Proportion of reported occurrences that are analysed at operator, national and European levels Number and types of risk control measures reported according to information contained in the ISS Return of experience from the SP and SL assessments Evidence of actions adopted that are linked to reported occurrences, occurrence scenarios and risk control measures Railway accident rate by type of accidents Possible determination of key risk areas in Europe according to the records contained in the ISS and outputs from the GoA Resource requirements for stakeholders to report to the ISS Perceptions among operators, national authorities and European actors concerning the collection, sharing and analysis of occurrences, reportable occurrence scenarios and risk control measures Further monitoring indicators may be put forward and followed by the Group of Analysts (GoA) in their foreseen role to facilitate the gradual improvement of the functioning and use of the CSM ASLP with particular focus on the annexes, incl. the risk classification method.
-6.2 In accordance with the provision in the Agency Regulation (Art.
-8.2) the 0.2. ruture evaluations Agency may conduct ex post assessment of the legislation based on its recommendations (e.g. the CSM ASLP).
-Such assessment would be framed in accordance with the intervention logic concept in line with the Better Regulation Guidelines.
+The initial proposal for monitoring indicators reflects the CSM ASLP in terms of the foreseen actions by the different stakeholders and the associated impacts.
+Amendments would be foreseen once the CSM ASLP is adopted:

+- Number and types of occurrences reported at operator, national and European levels (information is assumed to be extracted from the ISS in order to determine statistical trends in reporting both in terms level and categories of events) - Proportion of reported occurrences that are analysed at operator, national and European levels - Number and types of risk control measures reported according to information contained in the ISS - Return of experience from the SP and SL assessments - Evidence of actions adopted that are linked to reported occurrences, occurrence scenarios and risk control measures - Railway accident rate by type of accidents - Possible determination of key risk areas in Europe according to the records contained in the ISS and outputs from the GoA - Resource requirements for stakeholders to report to the ISS - Perceptions among operators, national authorities and European actors concerning the collection, sharing and analysis of occurrences, reportable occurrence scenarios and risk control measures as well as self-assessments of operators